PeterLuschny/table/README.md

   Then move the file Tables.py (only this file!) to this directory.

+* If you want to use it in a SageMath Jupyter notebook, then put on top of the file

+      load("Tables.py")

 * If you want to contribute to the development fork it on GitHub.